 FAQs

 Absolutely!
-Fresh herbs like basil, thyme, and oregano will bring a brighter, more vibrant flavor.
-Just keep in mind that fresh herbs are milder, so you might want to use about three times the amount compared to dried.
+Fresh herbs like basil, thyme, and oregano can be added towards the end of cooking for a brighter, fresher flavor.
+Just use about three times the amount of fresh herbs compared to dried, since fresh herbs are less concentrated.

 Final Thoughts